 I took this photo quite early one morning when the light was throwing some interesting shadows.

 Pen and ink materials used

 Below is an image of the materials I used for this work.

 My basic kit consists of:

-An old heavy glass candle stick holder to hold my Finalist ink.
+An old heavy glass candle stick holder to hold my ink.
 It has a small well which can be covered with masking tape to keep the ink fresh during breaks.
 Being heavy it is also very hard to knock over!